 This dairy free frosting just might be the fluffiest you’ve ever tasted.
 With only three ingredients, this vegan chocolate frosting recipe is easy and reliable, and gives the most delicious results.
-It’s also perfect for anyone with food intolerances or allergies, being gluten and dairy free.
+The perfect dairy free icing for anyone with food intolerances!

 This recipe is part of the “How To’s” post series, where I share my kitchen tips and tricks – as well as simple go-to recipes that don’t really fit into a category.
 Handy, ain’t it?
 You can find all the posts in the series here or in the recipe index under “How To’s”.